 Pre-clinical studies demonstrated both an increase in dermal absorption of tretinoin when formulated with Phosphagenics’ unique drug delivery technology (TPM®), and a significant reduction in irritation scores, while limiting the delivery of tretinoin into the system circulation, compared to tretinoin alone.

-Phosphagenics also obtained favorable results in a phase I human safety and irritation clinical trial conducted in the USA.
+Phosphagenics also obtained favourable results in a Phase I human safety and irritation clinical trial conducted in the USA.

 A new formulation with the ability to deliver greater absorption of tretinoin, reduce irritation and dryness and limit systemic circulation should significantly increase the topical prescription retinoids market.